Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Discussion

 Regarding cost assumptions, we show that OCC must be drastically reduced for nuclear power to be competitive with renewable technologies.
-In our approach, we apply a uniform cost assumption for nuclear power that does not consider cost differences between vendors, financing schemes, or local cost differences that could occur between, for example, projects in Finland and Hungary.
+In our approach, we apply a uniform cost assumption for nuclear power that does not consider cost differences between vendors, financing schemes, or local cost differences that could occur between, for example, projects in Finland and Hungary or the U.K.

 The applied model to compute a cost-efficient share of the different nuclear power plants corresponds to or exceeds the state-of-the-art in energy planning.
-The high temporal resolution using two-hour blocks, resulting in 4380 steps, exceeds typical resolutions and accurately captures the fluctuations of wind and solar power, which are the main competitors of nuclear power.
 Inevitable limitations of the model impose a positive bias on nuclear power, so our results constitute an upper bound on the cost-efficient share.
 Most importantly, we neglect the operational constraints of nuclear power and do not impose restrictions on downtimes or production gradients to keep the underlying optimization problem computationally tractable.
 Of all considered technologies, these constraints are most relevant for nuclear, but according to previous literature, they are acceptable to ignore, especially if a model includes other short-term flexibility, like batteries or demand-side management \citep{poncelet_impact_2016,poncelet_unit_2020}.